mirkousuelli/genetic-omni-robot/README.md

 - In config are the optimized parameters of the robot, found with the GA optimizer.

-- In launch, there is the launch file, which also includes the world initialization of the robot odometry frame.
-(The pose initialization is currently based on the bag3 bag first reading)
+- In launch, there is the launch file, which also includes the world initialization of the robot odometry frame (the pose initialization is currently based on the bag3 bag first reading).

 - The source code has two main nodes, `omni_model` and `omni_tester`.
 While the former includes the logic which computes the odometry of the robot, both via Euler and via Runge-Kutta formulas (better explained in section 7), the latter is a debug node, built to update the user of the chosen parameters and of the odometry computed in the first node.